bloominstituteoftechnology/Computer-Architecture/README.md

 # Computer Architecture

-## Project
+## Project Computer Arhitecture Management

 * [Implement the LS-8 Emulator](ls8/)

-## Task List: add this to the first comment of your Pull Request
+## Task List: Add this to the first comment of your Pull Request

 ### Day 1: Get `print8.ls8` running